luhuhis/correlators_flow/README.md

 | `polyakov_imag_<conftype>_merged.npy`  | merged raw data, imaginary part of polyakovloop |
 | `polyakov_real_<conftype>_merged.npy`   | merged raw data, real part of polyakovloop |

-## Resampling
+## Bootstrap resampling of uncorrelated blocks

-The double-extrapolation of the correlator data as well as the spectral reconstruction fits are later performed on each individual bootstrap sample.
+Reminder: The double-extrapolation of the correlator data as well as the spectral reconstruction fits are later performed on each individual bootstrap sample.

 Load the merged data files, extract an equally spaced MCMC time series, then plot the time history of the Polyakov loop at a large flow time.
 Then bin configurations according to the integrated autocorrelation time, then perform bootstrap resampling of the uncorrelated blocks and save the samples to numpy files (binary format).